About This Episode

 If you’re enjoying this podcast, please visit our website al-shabaka.org where you will find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.

-So Fathi, what has been the global policy reaction to the things that are unfolding in the West Bank?
+So Fathi, what has been the global policy reaction to what is unfolding in the West Bank?

 Fathi Nimer 11:00

-We know when it comes to Gaza, for example, we haven’t seen anything concrete.
-We have the usual calls to respect human rights.
-If something is like really bad, they’re like we’re concerned about the human rights situation but when it comes to the West Bank it feels like they’re a little bit more brave to talk about the situation, relatively speaking it’s not great.
-They feel like they can talk about the situation a bit more because it can’t be seen as support for Hamas but rather for the Palestinian Authority which has been doing its best to remain in the good graces of its benefactors.
+When it comes to Gaza, we haven’t seen anything concrete — we have the usual calls to respect human rights, and if something is really bad, they say they’re “concerned about the human rights situation.”
+But when it comes to the West Bank, it feels like they’re a little bit more brave to talk about the situation.
+Relatively speaking it’s not great, but they feel like they can talk about it a bit more because it can’t be seen as support for Hamas, but rather for the Palestinian Authority, which has been doing its best to remain in the good graces of its benefactors.

-Like when it comes to the West Bank, it’s easy to say, “oh, these are just radical fringe settlers, treat them as isolated incidents, and you know absolutely ignore how they cannot exist without government support and resources.”
+When it comes to the West Bank, it’s easy to say, “oh, these are just radical fringe settlers, treat them as isolated incidents,” and to absolutely ignore how they cannot exist without government support and resources.
 And of course, do not criticize the official “military action” carried out by the occupation forces.
 So I think very little has been done.

-But recently, we heard about this Biden step to sanction settlers.
-So he made it crystal clear, he refuses to put any red lines on Israel and Gaza.
+But recently, we heard about Biden’s step to sanction settlers.
+He made it crystal clear he refuses to put any red lines on Israel in Gaza.
 So to try and appease, in my view, some of his Muslim or Arab base in the US during the election season, I think he tried to throw people a bone.
-And he said, he’s going to sanction extremist settlers who attack Palestinians.
+He said he’s going to sanction extremist settlers who attack Palestinians.
+And all of that ended up being four people.

 Yara Hawari 13:38